Perrotin is pleased to present You Are a Serpent Who’ll Return to the Ocean, Danielle Orchard’s first solo exhibition at Perrotin New York.

 Born in 1985 in Michigan City, IN, USA

-Lives and works in Brooklyn, NY, USA
+Lives and works in Pelham, MA, USA

 Nodding to the great painters of the modern era including Picasso and Matisse, Orchard’s paintings often reference their styles and subject by portraying female nudes in a more abstract manner; the figures are portrayed in multi-perspectival Analytic Cubist style or abbreviated otherwise into solid contours and saturated colors.
 As she tackles depiction plane by plane, or each abstract part that she sculpts with thick impasto, Orchard is exploring the female corporeal representation.
 While the concept of female nude finds itself deeply ingrained in art history as a muse and more recently being established as a subject of study, Orchard adds depth by infusing her own experiences as a female artist, having trained, posed, and even taught in life drawing classes.